-During 1993 the Department of Social Studies, Trinity College and the Project jointly organised an evening seminar entitled Drug Using Parents: The Child Care Issues, which took place in Trinity College on Thursday 20th May 1993.
+During 1993 the Ana Liffey Drug Project and the Department of Social Studies, Trinity College jointly organised an evening seminar entitled Drug Using Parents: The Child Care Issues, which took place in Trinity College on Thursday 20th May 1993.

-The seminar, chaired by Robbie Gilligan, Senior Lecturer in Social Work, was addressed by Patricia Kearney, Wandsworth Social Service Department, London.
-Brid Clarke, Head Social Worker with the Eastern Health Board and Marguerite Woods, Project Director, responded.
-The papers will be published in the journal of the Irish Association of Social Workers, The Irish Social Worker, in June 1994.
+The seminar, chaired by Robbie Gilligan, Senior Lecturer in Social Work, was addressed by Patricia Kearney, Wandsworth Social Service Department, London, Brid Clarke, Head Social Worker with the Eastern Health Board and Marguerite Woods, Project Director, responded.
+The papers will be published in the journal of the Irish Association of Social Workers, The Irish Social Worker, in August 1994.

 This was the second seminar to be organised by the Department of Social Studies and the Project.
-It is hoped that a third seminar will take place during European Drug Prevention Week.
+It is hoped that a third seminar will take place during European Drug Prevention Week in October 1994.